DanHederman/Game_Engines_Assignment/README.md

 down the tunnel was scrapped because it would take away from the main focus, the tunnel.
 Instead it was decided a better approach would be to implement audio features.
 The audio features would contribute to:

-* Controlling the speed of the tunnel
+* Controlling the speed of the tunnel.
-* Adding effects to a spiral(s) going down the centre of the tunnel
+* Adding effects to a spiral(s) going down the centre of the tunnel.
-* Allowing Audio to be taken in from the mic or from a track directly fed to the program
+* Allowing Audio to be taken in from the mic or from a track directly fed to the program.

 Changes inspired by: